howllian27/FireFlight/README.md

 </p>
 <p>&nbsp;</p>
 <h1 align="center">📖 A Guide to FireFlight </h1>
 <p> <b> FireFlight </b>  is an application that aspires to bring a fresh perspective to the travel and aviation industry.
 Our platform is designed to connect like-minded travelers, fostering a community that shares a passion for exploration and adventure.
-With Fireflight, users can find their perfect travel companion, making their journey more enjoyable and memorable. <a href="http://fireflightapp.com/"> </a>Click here to visit our website! </a> </p>
+With Fireflight, users can find their perfect travel companion, making their journey more enjoyable and memorable.
+Click <a href="http://fireflightapp.com/">here</a> to visit our website! </a> </p>
 <p>&nbsp;</p>
 <h1>⚙️ Technology Stack </h1>
 <div align="center">